judyping2436/Power_BI_Rpt_AdventureWorks/README.md

 # Power_BI_Rpt_AdventureWorks
-In summary, this report answers my manager’s top questions:
+In summary, this report answers the manager’s top questions:

 Which month had the most sales in 2019?